 Gradual blurring of vision, which progresses slowly over several months or years, always accompanies developing cataracts.
 Cataracts often cause glare in bright light or around lights at night, and colors begin to fade.
 Cataracts usually develop in both eyes, although one cataract is often worse than the other.
 If you think you are in the beginning stages of developing a Cataract, contact our office today.Learn More

 LASIK eye surgery has helped millions of people see clearly without dependence on glasses or contact lenses.
 It has made those with active lifestyles happy again.
-For contact lens wearers, the hassles associated with contacts can be a thing of the past!
-LASIK is a quick and relatively painless vision correction procedure with an excellent track record of success.Leran More
+For contact lens wearers, the hassles associated with contacts can be a record of success.Learn More

 Dry Eye is most often a result of the eyes’ natural aging process.
 Most people’s eyes tend to become drier as they age; however, the degree of dryness varies, and some people have more problems than others.
 If untreated, Dry Eye can be more than just irritating or uncomfortable.
 Excessive dry eye can damage eye tissue and possibly scar the cornea, the transparent front covering of the eye, impairing vision.
 Contact lens wear may be more difficult due to the possibility of increased irritation and a greater chance of eye infection.
 Request an appointment with us today!Learn More